two-torial/two-torial/docs/games/sdvx6/setup.md

 	Select `GAME MODE` and press `Start`.

 	You're all done!
-The game should load ready to be played.
+The game should load up properly now.

-	Have fun!
+---
+### Carding in

+!!! tip ""

+	Once the game is done loading, you need to card in.

+	- Press your `Keypad Insert Card` button.
+	- Enter your code using your keypad binds.

+---
+### Troubleshooting

+!!! warning "Have any other issue?"

+	Check out the [Troubleshooting](troubleshooting.md) and [Error Codes](/errorcodes) pages.

+	For any more game-specific information, check out [Extra Information](extras.md).